2021 Neurobiology & Neurosciences Degree Guide

 A major in Neurobiology & Neurosciences focuses on the study of the brain and nervous system.
 This is a very important field that will allow you to unlock secrets of how the brain operates.
 If you are scientific minded with a love of figuring out how things work, this could be a great major for you.

 Students of Neurobiology and Neuroscience will study the structure and functions of the brain, the importance of the nervous system, how nerve cells send and receive signals, and the evolution of the brain.
 You will take a closer look at consciousness and how the brain controls all functions of your body, as well as what can happen when something goes wrong.
 Part of the major involves studying the effects of drugs and alcohol on your brain and nervous system.

 Classes that you will come across in this major are: chemistry, physics, biology, biochemistry, cell biology, microbiology, advanced mathematics, immunology, neurobiology, neuropsychology, physiology, and drugs and behavior.

 Concentrations in this major include: Neuroscience, Neuroanatomy, Neurobiology and Anatomy, and Neurobiology and Behavior.

-Rapid Growth in Neurobiology & Neurosciences Degrees Awarded
+A Recent Jump in Neurobiology & Neurosciences Degrees

 This is a very rigorous and competitive field.
 Many colleges will only accept a small number of students into this program every year.
 Be prepared to study meticulously so that you are able to perform both in lecture and lab.
 It is also important that you know how to work with others and collaborate.
 This will allow you to get the most thorough and accurate results.
 Effective organization will allow you to keep up with assignments and meet deadlines.